hsaghir/hsaghir.github.io/_posts/data_science/-2017-09-15-uncertainty-roger-grosse-course.md

     + for each arm we do a Bayesian model and estimate a posterior,
     + sample a bunch from each model, and pick the max.
     + if these are the current posteriors over the three arms, which one will it pick next?

+#[second lecture]

+- Linear Regression:
+    + Linear regression w/ **basis function**
+        * Applying a (nonlinear kernel/ feature map/feature engineering) to feature space before passing through linear regression, we can do nonlinear regression.
+        * Neural nets learn the basis function

+    + Alternatively, Linear regression w/ **smoothing spline**
+        * Fit an arbitrary function but encourage it to be smooth.
+This is called smoothing spline.
+Cost is MSE + a regularizer with integral of squared second order derivative of the fitted funtion (F).
+If the regularizer coefficient is zero, we get overfitting.
+Infinity coefficient gives us linear regression.
+        * Fitted function F is unconstraied, but by solving the variational optimization problem, we find that the optimal F can be expressed as a linear combnination of data-dependant basis functions. $$F(x) = \sum w_i \phi_i(x)$$. $$i$$ are data points!
+        * Putting the optimal F into the regularizer, the regularizer can be written as a quadratic function of the weights of bases $$W$$.
+        * Therefore, we can optimize the above costs directly over functions (variational optimization) and obtain a analytic solution.
+        * Kernel regression -> variational optimization over functions (Splines)

+- Occam's Razor: Intuitive Bayesian interpolation -> More complex functions can explain more datasets, therefore, they should be assigning less probability to each.
+Simpler models, can explain less datasets, so the ones that it can explain are assigned more probability.
+Therefore, less complex models that can explain the data are better.
+    + Baysian Occam's Razor is formulated in terms of Bayesian information criterion.
+BIC is an asymptotic, with lots of data, approximation of the integral of marginal likelihood over possible models.
+It is calculated as $$0.5 D \log N$$ where D is the dimension of parameter space and N is number of data points.

+- There is a Bayesian version of all theses.
+To define a Bayesian analogue of smoothing splines, let's convert it to a Bayesian basis function regression problem:
+    + The likelihood is easy
+    + We'd like a prior that prefers smoothness (similar to smoothing splines)
+- The only requirement of the kernel for co-variance of GP is that the co-variance maotrix mush be positive semi-definite.

+## Choosing GP/SVM Kernels:
+- the choice of kernel (a.k.a. covariance function) determines almost all the generalization properties of a GP model.
+You are the expert on your modeling problem - so you're the person best qualified to choose the kernel!
+    + The Gaussian (radial basis) kernel.
+It is very common and has some nice properties.
+It is universal, and you can integrate it against most functions that you need to.
+Every function in its prior has infinitely many derivatives.
+It also has only two parameters

+    + Rational Quadratic Kernel: equivalent to adding together many SE kernels with different lengthscales.
+GP priors with this kernel expect to see functions which vary smoothly across many lengthscales.

+    + The periodic kernel allows one to model functions which repeat themselves exactly.
+Its parameters are easily interpretable.
+The period p simply determines the distnace between repititions of the function.
+The lengthscale (variance) determines the lengthscale function in the same way as in the SE kernel.

+    + Locally Periodic Kernel: A SE kernel times a periodic results in functions which are periodic, but which can slowly vary over time.

+    + Linear kernel: If you use just a linear kernel in a GP, you're simply doing Bayesian linear regression. works in O(N) time. it's non-stationary.
+A stationary covariance function is one that only depends on the difference in position of its two inputs, and not their absolute location.

+    + Mattern Kernel is similar to Gaussian kernerl but less smooth (seems to be able to model long-correlations and self-similarity)

+    + Combining kernels:
+        * sum of two kernels is a kernel (it's the sum of functions of the kernels, so we can sample from the first and then sample from the second and then add them up.
+Assumes linear combinations and non-interactions between the two componentes).
+The multiplication of two kernels is a kernel.
+This is useful in high dimensional problems where we can assume non-interactions and factorizations between dimensions.
+        * multiplications of kernels: Intuitively, kernels are like similarity functions. mulitplication is like AND of similarity functions while addition is like OR of similarity function.

+- There is a simple way to do GP regression over categorical variables.
+Simply represent your categorical variable as a by a one-of-k encoding.
+Then, simply put a product of SE kernels on those dimensions.
+This is the same as putting one SE ARD kernel on all of them.
+The lengthscale hyperparameter will now encode whether, when that coding is active, the rest of the function changes.
+If you notice that the estimated lengthscales for your categorical variables is short, your model is saying that it's not sharing any information between data of different categories.